AP III, Sec. 5 Workplace regulations

 (ii) If operational needs allow, appointing authorities should make every reasonable effort to arrange schedules to allow employees to make up time not worked.
 An employee has four months from the occurrence of the absence to make up any time missed due to inclement weather.
 At the end of the four-month period, any time missed due to inclement weather will be deducted first from available compensatory leave and then from available annual leave.
 If the employee has no compensatory or annual leave available, the employee will have the missed time charged to leave without pay.
 If the employee transfers to another branch of government or is no longer employed by the KCOJ before the missed time is made up, the missed time will be deducted first from available compensatory leave and then from available annual leave or deducted from the employee's final pay.

-(3) The Chief Circuit Judge may, after conferring with the Chief District Judge and the Circuit Court Clerk, decide to close a courthouse due to inclement weather.
-If the Chief Circuit Judge closes a courthouse, employees must account for any time missed as provided under subsections (1)(a)-(b) above.
+(3) The Chief Circuit Judge may, after conferring with the Chief District Judge and the Circuit Court Clerk(s), decide to close a courthouse due to inclement weather.
+If the Chief Circuit Judge closes a courthouse, employees must account for any time missed as provided under subsections (1)(a)-(b) of this section.

 (b) Nothing in this subsection shall preclude an individual Judge within a circuit from holding court in instances of inclement weather.
 If a court remains open in instances of inclement weather, the Circuit Court Clerk shall have the sole responsibility for providing court staff from his or her office.

 (4) The AOC will make every effort to remain open during regular business hours.
 The AOC Director or designee may, after consulting with the Chief Justice, close AOC facilities if inclement weather prevents or limits access to AOC facilities.
-If the AOC Director closes AOC facilities, employees must account for any time missed as provided under subsections (1)(a)-(c) above.
+If the AOC Director closes AOC facilities, employees must account for any time missed as provided under subsections (1)(a)-(b) of this section.

 SECTION 5.07 Court Closures Unrelated to Weather

-(a) The courts of the Commonwealth are considered open for business every day except as noted in the holiday schedule in Section 6.02.
+(a) The courts of the Commonwealth are considered open for business every day except as noted in the holiday schedule in Section 6.02 of these Policies.
 However, extraordinary circumstances other than inclement weather may render use of court facilities impractical or impossible, thus necessitating that an office be closed.

 SECTION 5.08 Tenured Employee Evaluations